WarrenWeckesser/numpy-notes/enhancements/gufunc-size-expressions.md

   or `cond ? value : other` in C.

-When the gufunc is created, the expressions are parsed and compiled into stack-oriented byte-code.
+When the gufunc is created, the expressions are parsed and compiled into stack-oriented byte-code (not necessarily Python byte code).
 When a gufunc with expressions is called, the byte-code is evaluated using the given array sizes as inputs.

 An experiment for parsing and evaluating such expressions is in the [c/gufunc-out-expr](https://github.com/WarrenWeckesser/experiments/tree/master/c/gufunc-out-expr) directory of my [experiments](https://github.com/WarrenWeckesser/experiments)